MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementRemoteAssistancePartner.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphRemoteAssistancePartner>`: RemoteAssistPartner resources represent the metadata and status of a given Remote Assistance partner service.
+`BODYPARAMETER <IMicrosoftGraphRemoteAssistancePartner>`: RemoteAssistPartner resources represent the metadata and status of a given Remote Assistance partner service.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: Display name of the partner.
   - `[LastConnectionDateTime <DateTime?>]`: Timestamp of the last request sent to Intune by the TEM partner.
   - `[OnboardingRequestExpiryDateTime <DateTime?>]`: When the OnboardingStatus is Onboarding, This is the date time when the onboarding request expires.
   - `[OnboardingStatus <RemoteAssistanceOnboardingStatus?>]`: The current TeamViewer connector status
   - `[OnboardingUrl <String>]`: URL of the partner's onboarding portal, where an administrator can configure their Remote Assistance service.

-INPUTOBJECT `<IDeviceManagementAdministrationIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementAdministrationIdentity>`: Identity Parameter
   - `[AuditEventId <String>]`: The unique identifier of auditEvent
   - `[CartToClassAssociationId <String>]`: The unique identifier of cartToClassAssociation
   - `[CloudPcAuditEventId <String>]`: The unique identifier of cloudPcAuditEvent